sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Kothari were the treasurer and caretaker of “Kotha” (godown or treasure).
 Bhandari were the manager of the treasure house or keeper of a storehouse, taking care of the Bhandar.
 Both are also a surname in Marwadi communities.

 Parekh or Parikh were the assayer of metals and got derived from Sanskrit word pariksaka = 'examiner'.
 Related surname was Soni who acted as Sunar (goldsmiths).

 Lunia were the salt makers.
 Sanghvi used to offers hospitality to groups and arrange such trips (Sanskrit sangha = Group)

 Nahata were Rajput who later converted to Jain, got their name from a battle were they remain stood.
 Na + hata

 ### Ancestral place
 A lot of Indian business communities picked their surname from their place of origin.
 While its not based on the occupational but still should be part of this list.
 **Aggarwal** came ‘from Agar or Agroha’, Ahluwalia ‘from Ahlu’, Irani ‘from Iran’, Lad ‘from southern Gujarat’, and Mathur ‘from Mathura’.
 Many of the Marwadis picked their name based on this like Jhunjhunwala, Singhania, etc. So did the Khatris, Arora came from Aror (now Rohri, in Sind, Pakistan).

+Pancholi, is a community who came from the Panchal region.
 ### Others
 Dhawan on the name of a clan in the Khatri (‘member of the warrior caste’ who later got into business) community.
 It is popularly believed to mean ‘runner’, ‘messenger’, from Sanskrit /dhāv-/‘to run’.